saltant-org/saltant/docs/source/hosting/development.rst

     Password (again):
     Superuser created successfully.

-Note that the Django admin user credentials are completely independent of the credentials for the PostgreSQL user associated with your project's database.
+Note that the Django admin credentials are completely independent of the PostgreSQL user credentials we set up for our database.

 Generating an admin API authentication token
 --------------------------------------------